timkrebs/Vault-Lab/README.md

-# Vault Lab - HCP Terraform Integration
+# Vault Lab - GitHub Actions & Terraform Cloud Integration

-This project provides infrastructure-as-code for deploying HashiCorp Vault clusters on AWS using both Packer (for AMI building) and Terraform (for infrastructure provisioning) with HCP Terraform integration.
+This project provides infrastructure-as-code for deploying HashiCorp Vault clusters on AWS using GitHub Actions, Packer (for AMI building), and Terraform with CLI-based deployment and external connectivity options.

 ## Project Structure